Evergreen guide

 Support the local pages without blurring the official rule

-Use the local utility page to confirm the exact portal and timing.
+Use the local utility page to confirm the exact portal, timing, fee, and tester status.
 This guide exists to make those portal patterns easier to recognize before you act.

 Backflow instrumentation and technical ledger panel